nareshgundla/benchmarksetup/roles/hiveonspark/README.md

  * Assumes you have already ran the hadoop role on all the machines.
  * Assumes you have already downloaded BigBench Tar file from http://www.tpc.org/tpc_documents_current_versions/current_specifications.asp and placed inside hadoop_software/package_dir

-After Running the play book please follow the steps mentioned in the file Start_Benchmark_BigBench.txt according to you cluster paths.
+After Running the play book please follow the steps mentioned in the file BIGBENCH_INSTALL_LOC/Start_Benchmark_BigBench.txt according to your cluster paths.
  * Follow below steps to make your cluster ready for running BigBench
 ```
 #On Master node/Slaves nodes: